-If you want to have an idea of which documents you need to prepare, check out our complete business permit guide here.
+If you want an idea of which documents you need to prepare, check out our complete business permit guide here.

 - Franchises related to financial services, like money transfers and pawnshops, may need to register with the BSP or Bangko Sentral ng Pilipinas.

-- Educational franchises need to work with the Department of Education (DepEd) and comply with their requirements.
+- Educational franchises must work with the Department of Education (DepEd) and comply with their requirements.

 How Much Does Registering a Franchise Business Cost?